IvanVnucec/c_matrix_library/README.md

 ## About The Project
 Statically linked Matrix library written in C language.
-Suitable for Embedded systems.
-Row-major order.
+Suitable for Embedded systems and for Unscented Kalman filtering math.
+Row-major order optimized.

 ### Built With
 Project is build using Meson and Unit tested in Docker container.
 Also, it uses Conda as package manager: